digitalrightswatch/digitalrightswatch.org.au/content/ai-forum-community-of-practice.md

 We're inviting you to join a flexible and accessible community to learn from each other as we navigate how AI is impacting how we work.

+We're looking for people who are interested in working in a co-design environment where work together on the challenges and benefits of new technology.

 <link href='https://actionnetwork.org/css/style-embed-whitelabel-v3.css' rel='stylesheet' type='text/css' /><script src='https://actionnetwork.org/widgets/v6/form/ai-forum-comunity-of-practice-sign-up?format=js&source=widget'></script><div id='can-form-area-ai-forum-comunity-of-practice-sign-up' style='width: 100%'><!-- this div is the target for our HTML insertion --></div>